jniluo15/jbcs_git_basics/README.md

 `nothing to commit, working tree clean`
 </details>

-- Get this branch on your gitlab repo:
+- Get this branch on your GitLab repo:
 - `git push origin dev`<details><summary>Example output</summary>
 ` * [new branch]      dev -> dev`
 </details>

-###### Browser - gitlab:
+###### Browser - GitLab:
-- See your new branch on gitlab (it should be there, refresh if you don't see it.
+- See your new branch on GitLab (it should be there, refresh if you don't see it.
 If you still don't see it, let me know and we'll trouble shoot)
-It will be a new message along the top of gitlab OR from clicking the `Branch: master` button <details><summary> Screeshot </summary>
+It will be a new message along the top of GitLab OR from clicking the `Branch: master` button <details><summary> Screeshot </summary>

 ![pull-down menu](https://i.imgur.com/oIptMUM.png)